sudonorm/Sudobot/README.md

 `endpoints.yml` - contains configuration data for tracker store

+`models/` - folder into which trained model is stored

 ## :bulb: To use Rasa x:
 - A tracker store needs to be set up